oyvind3/FinsrudFrukt/README.md

 ## QR code and payments

-The QR code in `images/qr.png` is your Vipps payment QR.
-It is displayed on the confirmation screen after the customer clicks **Place Order** and the order summary is shown.
+The QR code image is displayed on the confirmation screen after the customer clicks **Place Order** and the order summary is shown.
 The static site does not automatically verify payment; it relies on you receiving the order notification email and checking your Vipps app.
-If you change your Vipps QR code you can replace the `qr.png` file in the `images` folder.
+Provide a direct image URL to your own Vipps QR code if you wish to replace the placeholder.

 ---
 If you run into any issues deploying or extending this site, feel free to adjust the HTML/JavaScript to suit your needs.
 The code is deliberately simple so that you can customise it without a complex build process.